RF/Radiated Immunity Testing

-Testing RF/radiated immunity is commonly done in a controlled environment, with the goal of passing a compliance standard.
+In our industry, Testing RF/radiated immunity is commonly done in a controlled environment, with the goal of passing a compliance standard.
 However, with 5G, IOT, and the overall increasing use of many wireless bands, radiated immunity tests could be performed in other scenarios to assess the reaction of infrastructure.
 Typically, test levels from a standard should ensure proper operation of your product and other electronics around.

 Is Radiated Immunity Testing Safe?

 Generating electromagnetic radiation is the most hazardous test method in the EMC/EMI world.
 Utilizing unreliable equipment, RF enclosure or bad testing practices can increase the risk of exposure to electromagnetic fields, AKA radiation.
 So be safe, smart and patient. :P

 A quick simple way to setup short term radiated tests on site.